(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-Scooting refers to the act of dragging and rubbing the anal area on the ground.
+Scooting refers to a dog dragging and rubbing his bum on the floor.

 When a dog is scooting, you can see that his hind legs are extended in front of him as he drags himself forward and slides across the floor on his bottom.

 But why do dogs scoot on their rear ends?

 Puppies and dogs scoot mainly because of two reasons: either they feel pain or they have an itchy bum!